-Cuttings are very simple and can be done a number of ways.
+Cuttings are very simple and made a number of ways.
 Stem cuttings are taken from the ends of branches.
 Simply remove 3 or 4 inches of the terminal or end growth just below a node (leaf joint).
-Some common plants that can be started this way are coleus, geranium, ivy, begonia, and many of the philodendrons.
+Some common plant started this way are coleus, geranium, ivy, begonia, and many of the philodendrons.
 Simply insert the node of a stem into loose potting soil, water, and watch it grow.

 Consider hosting a plant cloning party this fall.
 Cloning plants is fun and a great way to share plants among family and friends.